Speech on Importance of Family Values Free PDF Download

 This form of a short speech is helpful for students in grades 4-7 who can deliver a 3-minute speech based on the points covered here.

-Good morning everyone, respected Principal, Teachers, and my dear friends I am so happy for this opportunity to deliver a speech on the importance of family values.
+Good morning everyone, respected Principal, Teachers, and my dear friends.
+I am so happy for this opportunity to deliver a speech on the importance of family values.
 I feel happy to talk about such a relatable topic.

 We all are an amalgamation of all the relationships in our life we share from our birth, childhood, and adult life.
 Anything that resonates with us, we try to be that.
 The most influential impact we have is from our family.
 My friends often praise me for my helpful nature.
-I would like to credit my parents for teaching me the importance of being helpful with example.
+I would like to credit my parents for teaching me the importance of being helpful with examples.

 All the good in me is because of my family.
 We are a close-knit small family, earlier we lived with our grandparents, because of my parents’ job we moved to the city a couple of years ago.
 My parents have always valued family above anything else in their lives, they learned this from their parents.